Undergraduate Program - Accelerated Bachelor's / Master's (ABM) Degree

 - Students must have a minimum accumulated grade point average (GPA) of 3.500 at NC State at the time of admission into the ABM degree program.

 - Apply to the Graduate School and pay the application fee.
-Your application date should be the first day of the semester immediately following your undergraduate (bachelor’s of science) commencement.

 Students applying for the program should read the description and rules carefully.
 The Department of Computer Science will not seek exceptions to the requirements and stipulations stated in the handbook.